gomorpheus/morpheus-docs/getting_started/ha/HA_Shared_Storage.rst

 ..
 TIP::

     Backup , Deployments and virtual images can be overriden within the Morpheus-UI.
-You can find more storage information here: :ref:`storage`
+You can find more information on storage here: :ref:`storage`

 To copy the `morpheus-ui` directory to the shared storage follow the below steps: